Clearlingo Editing and Proofreading

 If you have written a book in New Zealand English and this all sounds too overwhelming, I can help.

 I am a copy-editor and proofreader based in New Zealand.
-My business, Clearlingo Editing and Proofreading, caters to all writers of fiction and non-fiction books.
-I can discuss with you where your book is at and what you need to do next.
+My business, Clearlingo Editing and Proofreading, caters to all writers business and government content, and non-fiction books.
+I can discuss with you where your writing is at and what you need to do next.

-For more information on how I can help you make your book shine, please contact me on: www.clearlingo.co.nz/contact.
+For more information on how I can help you make your writing shine, please contact me on: www.clearlingo.co.nz/contact.

 I would love to hear from you.